Honey, I Shrunk the Kids: Plot

 Meanwhile, the Thompson and Szalinski parents become uneasy at their children's absence.
-Mae and Big Russ cancel their fishing trip and file a missing persons report with the police.
-Wayne eventually pieces together what happened, but accidentally activates some sprinklers while searching the yard.
+Big Russ and Mae cancel their fishing trip and file a missing persons report with the police.
+Wayne returns to the attic, sees the machine now works, and deduces it shrunk the kids.
+Realizing what he did, he goes to the yard, sees they escaped the trash bag, and gently searches the grass, but accidentally activates some sprinklers.
 As a result, Amy nearly drowns in a mud puddle, but Little Russ dives in to pull her out and revive her with rescue breaths.
 Wayne eventually reveals the truth to Diane, and she joins in the search.
 Later, she convinces Wayne to share the information with the Thompsons, but they remain skeptical.

 The kids feast on one of Nick's discarded Oatmeal Creme Pie cookies, and use a crumb to capture a friendly forager ant, naming it "Antie" and riding it toward the house.
 As night falls, the group takes shelter in a Lego piece.
-Amy and Little Russ begin to express feelings for one another, and share a kiss.
-The kids are later attacked by a scorpion, but Antie, at the cost of its own life, helps them to drive the scorpion away.
+Amy and Little Russ begin to express feelings for one another and share a kiss.
+The kids are suddenly attacked by a scorpion, but Antie dies while rescuing them from it.

 The next morning, Nick's friend Tommy arrives to mow the lawn.
 The kids are forced to seek shelter in an earthworm tunnel, barely escaping the vortex caused by the mower, which Wayne and Diane shut off just in time.
-The kids hitch a ride on Quark, and enter the house, but Nick falls into Wayne's bowl of Cheerios and is nearly eaten.
-Quark bites Wayne's ankle to get his attention; Wayne discovers the kids' presence, and works to repair the machine.
+The kids hitch a ride on Quark and enter the house, but Nick falls into a bowl of Cheerios and is nearly eaten by his father.
+Quark bites Wayne's ankle to get his attention; Wayne discovers the kids' presence and works to repair the machine.

 Both families meet in the attic, and the kids use charades to inform Wayne that the baseball blocked the laser, which previously overheated targets and caused them to explode.
-Wayne corrects the problem, and Big Russ volunteers as a test subject; the test is successful, and he and the kids are later restored to their original sizes.
+Wayne corrects the problem, and Big Russ volunteers as a test subject; after the test succeeds, he and the kids are restored to their original sizes.

-Months later at Thanksgiving, the Szalinskis and Thompsons have become good friends and are toasting over an enlarged turkey.
+Months later at Thanksgiving, the Szalinskis and Thompsons have become good friends and are toasting over an enlarged turkey, while Quark feasts on an enlarged dog biscuit.